 Flat Size = 3.14 x Diameter / 2

 You should choose a flat size that is larger than the combined width and height of your battery (only take two sides out of the four).
 Most of these heatshrink has a 2:1 shrink ratio, so the maximum flat size must NOT be larger than twice of that number.

 How to Apply Heatshrink?

 You can either remove the original packaging, or keep it as an “extra layer of protection”.
 By removing it you can save a couple of grams.
 And make sure you keep the label sticker for identification.

-For safety, avoid using lighters or any form of fire, it’s a bad idea to “barbecue” your battery.
+For safety, avoid using a lighter or any form of fire, it’s a bad idea to “barbecue” your battery.

 It’s best to use a hot air gun.
 If you don’t have one you can try a hairdryer (it might take longer because they are not hot enough).
 Keep rotating the battery, avoid applying too much heat at the same spot for long as typical hot air guns are capable of melting through the plastics used in a LiPo battery.

 I get these 90-degree PVC corners and just stick them to my batteries.
 This stuff is available in hardware stores for close to no money.
 You can also find them online at: https://amzn.to/2J1FXfs (affiliate link).

 From my experience, most battery damages happen at the corners.
 Simply wrap these PVC corners tightly to the battery with fiberglass tape will provide effective and strong protection to physical damage.

-However these PVC corners are not the lightest, you will add 10g to 15g of weight to your battery.
+However these PVC corners are not the lightest, you could be adding 10g to 15g of weight to each battery (4S 1500mah).
 I’ve tried two different sizes, 10mm and 15mm.
-10mm is lighter, but 15mm protects larger area.
+10mm is lighter, but 15mm covers a larger area.

 - Added weight per pack (10mm): ~9g

 - Added weight per pack (15mm): ~14g

-Extra bonus: If you have bottom mounted battery, the corners will help your quad stand up perfectly level on rough surfaces :)
+Extra bonus: If you have bottom mounted battery, the corners will help your quad stand perfectly level on uneven surfaces :)

 Bicycle Inner Tube

 Be safe, put a rubber on.

-So many people commented that they use the inner tubes from bikes instead of heatshrink, and have good results.
+I have numerous people commented that they use the inner tubes from bikes instead of rubber heatshrink and getting great results.